1996LimingWei/Python_practice/README.md

-# SentenceCount
+# Python Pratices

-Codes for achieving various sentence-count functions
+Codes for displaying various practices using Python